 From Mayne Island, British Columbia, Canada

-For gallery and purchase information about Terrill’s photographs and paintings go to http://terrillwelchartist.com
+For gallery and purchase information about Terrill’s paintings go to http://terrillwelchartist.com